 Written by Ann Gibson for RootsRated Media in partnership with OrthoCarolina.

 At 5,506 feet, the town of Beech Mountain, North Carolina, claims the distinction of being the highest town east of the Rockies.
-A natural epicenter for winter snowsports, Beech also becomes a mountain biking mecca in summer, with miles of high elevation trails to wide open views across the Blue Ridge Mountains.
+A natural epicenter for winter snowsports, Beech also becomes a mountain biking mecca in summer, with miles of high elevation trails to wide-open views across the Blue Ridge Mountains.
 Just a two-hour drive from Winston-Salem, Beech offers biking, hiking, disc golf, yoga, and more, with temps that are, on average, 10 to 15 degrees cooler than the Triad.
-Escape the heat and humidity this summer for a weekend with equal parts outdoor adventure and relaxation at Beech Mountain.
+Escape the heat and humidity this summer for a weekend with equal parts of outdoor adventure and relaxation at Beech Mountain.

 Championship Mountain Biking Trails

 Riding the Emerald Outback is a unique opportunity to bike intermediate to advanced singletrack, all above 5,000 feet, to epic views of Roan Mountain and the Elk River Valley to the west and Grandfather Mountain to the south.
 Winding through stands of beech trees along the rocky mountainside, six miles of trail flows in contiguous loops and connects with more singletrack nearby for as many miles as you can handle in a day.